Concentrated Equally Weighted Portfolios

 Elegant, simple, and disciplined

-One question we are often asked when meeting investors is: why do we run the Fund as a concentrated, equally weighted portfolio?
+One question we are often asked when meeting investors is: why do we run the Fund as a concentrated portfolio with equal target weights?

 At first it doesn’t sound particularly sophisticated to split a portfolio into a number of equally-weighted positions; perhaps even a bit of a blunt tool.
 Shouldn’t the portfolio construction process be more complicated and dynamic than that?
 Aren’t fund managers meant to assess consistently the potential upside for each and every company they own, and dynamically adjust the weights in their portfolio accordingly?
 If managers aren’t changing their weights based on how share prices have moved then what are they spending their time doing?
 Don’t you want to see a portfolio that contains some large weights to the manager’s favourite companies – a portfolio with conviction?